Kaleidescoop/TF2_SniperPVE/README.md

-# One Thousand Engineers
+# Sniper Hell (A One Thousand Engineers mod)

-A special PVE gamemode designed by Uncle Dane for Uncletopia servers.
-The BLUE team consisting of up to 12 human players is faced with an army of Engineer Bots on RED team.
-The goal of the gamemode is to fight through the defenses of the Engineer bots and win the round.
+A special PVE gamemode designed by Uncle Dane for Uncletopia servers and then modified by Kaleidescoop.
+The BLUE team consisting of up to 12 human players is faced with an army of Sniper Bots on RED team.
+The goal of the gamemode is to fight through the aimbot-like reflexes of the Sniper bots and win the round.
 Best played on Payload and A/D maps.

 ## ConVars
 - `sm_engipve_allow_respawnroom_build` (default: 1) - allows human engineers to build in spawnrooms.